TomCarlson-NTAC/ndr-tests/ndr-test.md

 > **[Rule 9-84] ([REF](#Applicability-of-rules-to-conformance-targets), [EXT](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > The value of the attribute targetNamespace MUST match the production &lt;absolute-URI&gt; as defined by RFC 3986.

  Absolute URIs are the only universally meaningful URIs.
 URIs include both URLs and URNs.
 Finding the target namespace using standard XML Base technology is complicated and not specified by XML Schema.
-Relative URIs are not universally identifiable, as they are context-specific. `&lt;absolute-URI&gt;` is a grammar production defined by [RFC 3986](#Appendix-A-References)       <a target="_blank" href="http://tools.ietf.org/html/rfc3986#section-4.3">Section 4.3, _Absolute URI_</a>.
+Relative URIs are not universally identifiable, as they are context-specific. `&lt;absolute-URI&gt;` is a grammar production defined by [RFC 3986](#Appendix-A-References)       [Section 4.3, _Absolute URI_](http://tools.ietf.org/html/rfc3986#section-4.3).

 ### Rule 9-85.
 Schema has version